PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/00-config.md

 >
 > **optional**

 Configuration object for CSRF protection.
-The `ìsProtected` function allows you to define if an URL should be CSRF protected.
+The `ìsProtected` function lets you define whether an URL should be CSRF protected.
 The `fieldName` and `headerName` will customize the name of the form field or header where Frugal should find the CSRF token.
-The `cookieName` will customize the name of the cookie containing the CSRF token.
+The `cookieName` parameter lets you customize the cookie's name containing the CSRF token.

 ### middlewares